 Seeing an easier way, in 1976, the company bought their first aluminum die cast machine adding a vast improvement in quality of the product and the secondary operations were decreased.
 In the late 70's, it was decided to add our own Tool and Die department.
 This has been one of our greatest assets.
 We offer the service of building our customers' dies at minimal charge.
 This is like making an offer that cannot be refused, as the cost savings are in the thousands.

-In the late 90's, still growing by leaps and bounds, and with two of our largest customers having expressed that their current level of purchases increasing for the next season by 40% to 100%; we found it necessary for expansion.
+In the late 90's, still growing by leaps and bounds, and with two of our largest customers having expressed that their current level of purchases increasing for the next season by 40% to 100%; we again found it necessary for expansion and a second division, C. Palmer Diecasting, Inc. was opened in Oakland, Maryland.

 Carmine "Carmen" Palmieri, 96, of West Newton, died Friday, March 11, 2011, in Excela Health Westmoreland Hospital, Greensburg.
 He was born June 12, 1914, in Lettopalena, Italy, a son of the late John and Assunta (Tranchni) Palmieri.
 Carmen was the founder of C. Palmer Manufacturing in West Newton, a business that he started in the basement of his home in 1946, moving from there to a machine shop and foundry that was built behind his house in 1950.
 Then in 1962, he incorporated the business and moved it to its present location in South Huntingdon Township.
 Over the years the business has evolved to now being a high tech aluminum die casting company.
 He was a member of Holy Family Catholic Church in West Newton.
 Surviving are four children, John Palmieri and wife, Kathryn, Rita Gabonay and husband, Robert, James Palmieri and wife, Mary Beth, and Janet Brinker and husband, Paul.